microchip-pic-avr-examples/pic18f16q41-analog-demo-mplab-mcc/README.md

 ![Data Visualizer Icon](./images/DVsetup1.PNG)

-Then select the COM port associated with the Curiosity Nano (ATtiny1627 shown here) by clicking on COM port entry.
+Then select the COM port associated with the Curiosity Nano by clicking on COM port entry.
 Set any settings required in the box below (defaults are OK for this example).

 ![Select the COM Port](./images/DVsetup2.PNG)